 Thus, I believe it is not only a problem of the public formalist position of mathematics that has been armored against critics, but also the very real questions of time and societal valuation of good teaching.

 Mathematics “In Tunic”: Taking off the Defensive Armor

-We come now to the title metaphor.
-By teaching mathematics “in tunic”, I am suggesting an approach that uses the four points given at the start of this article, but which require being willing to set aside the linear, formal, logically meticulous armor of publicly presented mathematics.
+Coming now to the metaphor in the title: Teaching “in tunic” is intended to evoke a time when master and disciple held a conversation.
+I am suggesting an approach that uses the four points given at the start of this article, but which require being willing to set aside the linear, formal, logically meticulous armor of publicly presented mathematics.

-I would claim that privately, most mathematicians, like most students, are intruiged by the questions of `why’.
-I would claim also that privately, every practitioner of science knows that despite significant and ever increasing progress, man has as yet uncovered but a minute portion of nature’s workings.
+Privately, mathematicians, like students, are intruiged by questions of `why’.
+Privately, every practitioner of science knows that despite significant and ever increasing progress, man has as yet uncovered but a minute portion of nature’s workings.
 Hence the continued enthusiasm and effort in mathematics and the sciences.